NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

             """
             self.assertEqual(subtract(5, 2), 3)
    ```
+   - Codellama is one example of a model available in the library.
+You can explore other models at [Ollama's library](https://ollama.com/library).

 3. **Review and Refine Generated Code:**
-   - Developers should review the generated code, fixing errors and adding any missing edge cases.
+   - Developers should review the generated code, fix errors, and add any missing edge cases.

 4. **Iterate as Needed:**
    - If necessary, update the prompt and obtain a revised test code.
 Repeat the process until satisfactory.

-**Disclaimer:** While LLMs can generate approximately 80% of test code automatically, developers must verify and refine the remaining 20%, ensuring comprehensive test coverage.
+**Disclaimer:** While LLMs can generate approximately 80% of test code automatically, developers must verify and refine the remaining 20% to ensure comprehensive test coverage.

 The following are suggested LLM prompts to use with automated generation.
   - Example Prompts for Auto-generated Unit Tests: